Monday, February 1, 2021

 Decreasing conceptuality through non-symbolism

 Conceptuality can be decreased by writing music that does not afford any symbolic interpretation whatsoever.
-This was the agenda of Cage when he elevated the ordinary, ambient sounds of his everyday life as the 'ideal music' and contrasted it to 'Music' wherein sounds are 'pretending' to be something more than just 'surface phenomena':
+This was the agenda of John Cage when he elevated the ordinary, ambient sounds of his everyday life as the 'ideal music' and contrasted it to 'Music' wherein sounds are 'pretending' to be something more than just 'surface phenomena':

 "When I hear what we call music, it seems to me that someone is talking.
 And talking about his feelings, or about his ideas of relationships.
 But when I hear the sound of traffic, here on 6th avenue, for instance, I don't have the feeling that anyone is talking.
 I have the feeling that sound is acting.
 And I love the activity of sound.
 And it gets louder and quieter, higher and lower, longer and shorter... it does all these things.
 I'm completely satisfied with that.
 I don't need sound to talk to me. [...]
 People expect "listening" to be more than listening.
 And so sometimes they speak of "inner listening", or the "meaning of sound".
 When I talk about music, it finally comes to people's minds that I'm talking about sound that doesn't mean anything, that is not "inner" but is just "outer".
 And people who understand that say: "you mean it's just sounds?", thinking that for something to just be a sound is to be useless.
 Whereas I love sounds, just as they are.
 And I have no need for them to be anything more, than what they are.
 I don't want them to be psychological.
 I don't want a sound to pretend that it's a bucket, or that it's president, or that it's in love with another sound.
 I just want it to be a sound."
-(In Sebestik, 1992)
+(In Sebestik 1992)

-In other words, Cage wanted the sounds to be revealed to the listener just as they are, as empty movements without any symbolic content whatsoever.
-There is nothing that is communicated with sound and there is thus a non-distinction between the sound and the meaning of sound.
-There is no meaning that the sound communicates.
-In the sūtra Entering the Two Truths cited by Candrakīrti, ultimate truth is characterized by such a non-distinction between what is uttered and the utterence itself: "ultimate truth .... is free of what is uttered as well as utterances" (in Tsongkhapa, 2021).
-The phenomena itself is empty.
+Cage wanted the sounds to be revealed to the listener just as they are, as empty movements without any symbolic content whatsoever.
+There is no meaning that is communicated with sound and there is thus a non-distinction between the sound and the meaning of sound.
+In the sūtra Entering the Two Truths cited by Candrakīrti, ultimate truth is characterized by such a non-distinction between what is uttered and the utterence itself: "ultimate truth .... is free of what is uttered as well as utterances" (in Tsongkhapa 2021).
+By removing any dualism between the medium and the message–any dualism between the sound itself and what the sound signifies–, music can intimate seeing things as they are in themselves (yathābhūtadarśana).

 The question then becomes how one creates music that does not afford any symbolic or conceptual interpretation.
 With regards to the form of a piece of music, conceptuality can be decreased by not relying upon formal awareness too heavily for musical meaningfulness.
 Instead, an aesthetics of forgetfulness can be used.
 Self-forgetting listening practices decrease conceptuality by removing the burden of the listener to 'search out' the 'inner logic' or 'narrative structure' of the work by eliminating all traces in the music that such a practice is desired.
 Music of this kind can feel like it is content to be solely in a present moment where the need for interpreting this moment through the lens of prior musical moments is completely missing.

 "Just a few weeks ago, I had a very odd experience in a Japanese restaurant in New York.
 In this restaurant, there was a tape recorder playing Japanese music ...
 We were conversing as usual while the music was playing.
 Little by little, during the gaps in our conversation, I realized that the silences included in this music were extremely long, and that the sounds that occurred were very different from each other.
 I was surprised by my discovery, because the extent of the tape was absolutely unusual, it was very long.
 And I had never run across that in traditional Japanese music.
 This piece wasn't destined uniquely for Japanese listeners, but for the entire universe, . . .and it was very, very beautiful.
 I was unable to recognize any tempo, any periodicity at all.
 All I was able to identify was the arrival of a few sounds from time to time.
 I was transported to natural experiences, to my daily life, when I am not listening to music, when sounds simply happen.
 There is nothing more delicious!"
-(Cage, 1981, 119)
+(Cage 1981, 119)

 Horohoro to Quietly, quietly,